IBM/webspherelab/Liberty_Perf_Lab.md

 ## Operating System

-This lab is built on top of Linux (specifically, Fedora Linux, which is the open source foundation of RHEL/CentOS).
+This lab is built on top of Linux (specifically, Fedora Linux, which is the open source foundation of RHEL).
 The concepts and techniques apply generally to other supported operating systems although [details of other operating systems](https://publib.boulder.ibm.com/httpserv/cookbook/Operating_Systems.html) may vary significantly and are covered elsewhere.

 ## Java

-WebSphere Liberty supports any [Java 8, 11, or 17 edition](https://openliberty.io/docs/latest/java-se.html).
+WebSphere Liberty supports any [Java 8, 11, 17, or 19 edition](https://openliberty.io/docs/latest/java-se.html).

 This lab uses IBM Java 8.
 The concepts and techniques apply generally to other Java runtimes although details of other Java runtimes (e.g. [HotSpot](https://publib.boulder.ibm.com/httpserv/cookbook/Java-Java_Virtual_Machines_JVMs-HotSpot_JVM.html)) vary significantly and are covered elsewhere.

 The IBM Java virtual machine (named J9) has become largely open sourced into the [OpenJ9 project](https://github.com/eclipse/openj9).
-OpenJ9 ships with OpenJDK through the [IBM Semeru offering](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
-OpenJDK is somewhat different than the JDK that IBM Java uses.
-WebSphere Liberty supports running with newer versions of OpenJDK+OpenJ9, although some IBM Java tooling such as HealthCenter is not yet available in OpenJ9, so the focus of this lab continues to be IBM Java 8.
+OpenJ9 ships with OpenJDK through the [IBM Semeru Runtimes offering](https://developer.ibm.com/languages/java/semeru-runtimes/downloads).
+OpenJDK is [somewhat different](https://publib.boulder.ibm.com/httpserv/cookbook/Java.html#Java-General) than the JDK that IBM Java uses.
+Note that some IBM Java tooling such as HealthCenter is not yet available in IBM Semeru Runtimes (except on z/OS) which is why we chose IBM Java 8 for this lab; however, generally, more modern versions of Java would be recommended.

 # Core Concepts